trailofbits/algo/README.md

 3. **Install Algo's core dependencies.** Algo requires that **Python 3.6 or later** and at least one supporting package are installed on your system.

-    - **macOS:** Apple does not provide a suitable version of Python 3 with macOS.
-Here are two ways to obtain one:
-        * Use the [Homebrew](https://brew.sh) package manager.
-After installing Homebrew install Python 3 by running `brew install python3`.

-        * Download and install the latest stable [Python package](https://www.python.org/downloads/mac-osx/).
-Be sure to run the included *Install Certificates* command from Finder.

-        See [Deploy from macOS](docs/deploy-from-macos.md) for more detailed information on installing Python 3 on macOS.

-        Once Python 3 is installed on your Mac, from Terminal run:
+    - **macOS:** Catalina includes Python 3 as part of the optional Command Line Developer Tools package.
+From Terminal run:

         ```bash
-        python3 -m pip install --upgrade virtualenv
+        python3 -m pip install --user --upgrade virtualenv
         ```

+        If prompted, install the Command Line Developer Tools and re-run the above command.

+        See [Deploy from macOS](docs/deploy-from-macos.md) for information on installing Python 3 on macOS versions prior to Catalina.

     - **Linux:** Recent releases of Ubuntu, Debian, and Fedora come with Python 3 already installed.
 Make sure your system is up-to-date and install the supporting package(s):
         * Ubuntu and Debian: